 Democracy Matters is a podcast to educate and inspire people to address public issues and cultivate a just and inclusive democracy.

 Democracy Matters is a podcast to educate and inspire people to address public issues and cultivate a just and inclusive democracy.
 Going beyond the headlines, each episode features an in-depth conversation with academics, practitioners, students, policymakers, and advocates who are using their knowledge and skills to strengthen democracy and create opportunities for more informed participation in civic life.
 Democracy Matters is hosted by Abe Goldberg and Carah Ong Whaley of the James Madison Center for Civic Engagement at James Madison University.
-The podcast is produced by Leeyah Jackson, a senior in the School of Media Arts and Design at JMU.
-Randy Budnikas, JMU’s Director of Digital Marketing, syndicates.

 In this episode, we talk with Ian Simmons, the Founder and President of the Foundation for Civic Leadership and a member of the Madison Center's advisory board, about best practices and promising projects for enhancing democracy.